home-assistant/hassbian-scripts/.github/CONTRIBUTING.md

 ### Comments
 Your PR will most likly get comments during the review prosess, this is _not_ to criticise your work.
-But feeback on how your PR can better macth our "standards", you should have a look at exsiting scripts in the [repo](https://github.com/home-assistant/hassbian-scripts/tree/dev/package/opt/hassbian/suites).
+But feeback on how your PR can better match our "standards", you should have a look at exsiting scripts in the [repo](https://github.com/home-assistant/hassbian-scripts/tree/dev/package/opt/hassbian/suites).
-If some comments are unclear to you, use the thred under that comment to get clarification, or drop a line in the #devs_hassbian channel over at [Discord](https://discord.gg/c5DvZ4e), we want to help you help us getting Hassbian-scripts better.
+If some comments are unclear to you, use the thread under that comment to get clarification, or drop a line in the #devs_hassbian channel over at [Discord](https://discord.gg/c5DvZ4e), we want to help you help us getting Hassbian-scripts better.

 ## Structure of the hassbian-scripts
 The scripts in Hassbian-scripts are referred to as suites, these suites are bash scripts with an `.sh` file extension.
-Each suite is buildt up of functions, and every script should have at least these functions:
+Each suite is built up of functions, and every script should have at least these functions:
  - suite-show-short-info.
   - This info will be printed at the start when the script runs and is also used by `hassbian-config show`.
-	- This will typically include an short description of the suit.
+	- This will typically include a short description of the suit.
  - suite-show-long-info.
   - This info will be printed at the start when the script runs and is also used by `hassbian-config show suite`.
-	- This will typically include an longer description of the suit, and it's features.
+	- This will typically include a longer description of the suit, and it's features.
  - suite-show-copyright-info.
   - This info will be printed at the start when the script runs and is also used by `hassbian-config show suite`.
 	- This will typically include the name/username and a link to github of the person writing the script.
- - suite-install-package and or suite-upgrade-package, this is where the magic happen, this is where you include your script.
+ - suite-install-package and or suite-upgrade-package, this is where the magic happens, this is where you include your script.

 ## Spesial notations about install/upgrade functions
 ### User inputs